Giorgetti Library Collection Development Policy (Electronic Resources)

 The library will negotiate the best possible license with each vendor.
 Ideal terms for all vendors may not be possible since many may vary.
 Common components of any vendor agreement should include a license that is worded in straightforward and specific language.
 Licenses should include, but are not limited to:

-- Definition of Authorized Users as full and part time faculty, students and staff affiliated with the College of St. Joseph, and who are physically present in the Giorgetti Library.
+- Definition of Authorized Users as full and part time faculty, students and staff affiliated with College of St. Joseph, and who are physically present in the Giorgetti Library.

 - Off-campus access for Authorized users.